gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 less than the sites with the lowest richness.
 In other words, the method identifies the poorest sites as the most unique in both species-rich and species-poor regions, while only identifying rich sites as unique in the species-poor region.
-This could be explained from niche theory and presence-absence data: while extremely-rich sites could in theory have high LCBD values, such are sites unlikely given ecological constraints.
+Extremely-rich sites could in theory have high LCBD values, but such sites may be unlikely given ecological constraints and species niche preferences.
 It is unlikely that all species present in a region would cohabit in a single site given their different niche requirements.
-On presence-absence data, however, the number of species present at a site is the only way to introduce variance, while on abundance data the variation could come from the species counts.
+However, on presence-absence data, the number of species present at a site is the only way to introduce variance (while on abundance data the variation could come from the species counts).
+Therefore, the curvilinear form may depend on how big the contrast will be between the region's median richness and its richest ecologically possible sites.

 The variation in the LCBD-richness relationship when scaling up and changing the the overall study extent shows that the uniqueness patterns highlighted are not